LupienLab/Zhou_FOXA1_ncomm_2020/results/20180717_foxa1-expression/README.md

 ![FOXA1 mRNA abundance in cancer cell lines](tcga-tissue-FOXA1-expression.png)

+This figure was obtained using data from the CCLE for FOXA1.

 ## Conclusions

 FOXA1 is highly expressed in prostate tissue, and expressed moreso in prostate tissue over other tissues.